|Importance of Beer for Civilization and thus Swords

 Well, here is more material for whatever it is good for:

-record the collection and distribution of grain, beer, bread, and other
+to record the collection and distribution of grain, beer, bread, and other goods."

 says TOM STANDAGE in the book 'A HISTORY OF THE WORLD IN 6 GLASSES'.
 Walker & Company, New York, 2006, p.
 14-36, in the adapted, illustrated and posted blog of Leopoldo Costa.
 You may want to read that article.
 Here is the link.

 |The old Sumerians must also have had a lot of lawyers that worked hard to make simple things complicated.
 There is no other way to explain how an easy-to-learn script evolved into a difficult and abstract entity that only made sense to overpaid experts.
 Just look at the development of the symbol for a female: